JackSzwergold/Writing/memories/Scoring an Atari 810 Disk Drive from Surplus City.md

 ***

-I had a diskette a friend let me borrow, so all I had to do was hook the thing up to the Atari 400 and see if it worked.
+When we got back home, I carefully conencted the Atari 810 disk drive to my Atari 400 and inserted a diskette a friend let me borrow into the drive.
+It had AtariDOS on it so all

  And lo and behold, it booted!
 It worked!
 I was so excited and happy!

 “It works?” my dad said.
 “Yes!”
 I shouted; happy and excited.
 My mom waddled over to my room to see what was happening and my dad explained it to her.